HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP7383.md

 |                         | PQCMCStabilityGroupsMedicationMember         | Links a Medication or Substance to StabilityGroups.                              |
 |                         | PullIntervalExtension                        | Declares scheduled or unscheduled pull intervals; binds to PqcmcIntervalDescriptionCodeTerminology. |

-> **Tip for implementers**: Store StabilityStudyProtocol once and reference it from every sub‑study.
+> **Note**: The StabilityStudyProtocol is refernced from the main study once and  referenced from every sub‑study.
 This avoids duplication and keeps bundles small.

 ### Sub‑Study Artefacts in Depth
 Applications must support selection, definition, and linkage of these plans to specific StabilitySubStudy instances.
 Different profiles capture study design intentions.
 The special study types are detailed here: